 8 gigs: The sweet spot

-Most games recommend 8 gigabytes of memory, and I’ve found that Windows is a lot happier with 8 gigabytes than it is with 4.
+Most games recommend at least 8 gigabytes of memory, and I’ve found that Windows is a lot happier with 8 gigabytes than it is with 4.
 I’m writing this on a machine with 8 gigs of memory.
 I have several dozen browser tabs open at the moment.
 I’m not exaggerating.
 I also have three spreadsheets open and earlier today I opened a fourth for a few minutes.
 I have one word processor document open, and three Explorer windows, Windows Media Player so I can listen to music, and a couple of notepad windows and a calculator window open.

 Excessive?
 Yes.
 I make my machines multitask.
 The machine doesn’t flinch under this load.